Brennan-Clinch/G2M-Insight-For-Cab-Investment-Company/README.md

-# Cab-Investment-Firm-Prediction
+# Cab-Investment-Data Analysis
-Modeling based on the EDA for the G2M insight for Cab Investment Firm project during my internship at Data Glacier
+This Project focuses on applying EDA techniques to identify the most suitable Cab company for investment.